pramnora/creative-computing/README.md

 That was it, class finshed.

+(Next, I went downstairs to visit the computer room...where I continued studying.
+The computers downstairs also have Adobe Illustrator software available to continue working with...)

 ----

-Next, I went downstairs to visit the computer room...where I continued studying.